therishabhsharma03/S3ver/README.md

 Please adhere to the existing code style and include appropriate tests for new features.

-## License

-[Specify your license here]

 ## Contact

-For questions, feedback, or support, please contact [Your Contact Information].
+For questions, feedback, or support, please contact therishabhsharma03@gmail.com .

 Thank you for using S3ver!